JulianOzelRose/TRIII-SaveEdit/README.md

 ```

 ## How ammunition info is stored
-Ammunition is stored on at least two different offsets.
-It is always stored on a single offset, which I call the base ammo offset, and then it is
+Ammunition is stored on two different offsets.
+It is always stored on a lower offset, which I call the base ammo offset, and then it is
-stored on an additional offset, which I call secondary ammo offsets.
+stored on an additional offset, which I call the secondary ammo offset.
 The secondary offsets vary throughout the levels.
 Some levels have as little as 1
-secondary offset, while others have up to 7 secondary offsets.
-Writing to incorrect or multiple secondary offsets usually results in the game crashing.
+secondary offset, while others have up to 7 secondary ammo offsets.
+The "correct" secondary ammo offset changes as you progress through a level.
+Writing to incorrect or multiple secondary offsets typically results in the game crashing upon loading.
+I was not able to discern any useful large-scale
-I was not able to discern any large-scale patterns to the offsets, so this editor takes a somewhat brute-force approach to handling ammunition offsets.
+patterns from the ammo offsets, so this editor takes a somewhat brute-force approach to handling ammunition.
+To determine which secondary offset is the correct
-To determine which secondary offset is the correct one to write to, we loop through them and check for equivalency with the base offset:
+one to write to, we loop through them and check for equivalency with the base offset:

 ```
 int[] GetValidAmmoOffsets(int baseOffset, params int[] offsets)